-Do not apply a total load of more than 22 lb.
-(98 N) to a single hook (A) or 7 lb.
-(31 N)
+Do not apply a total load of more than 7 lb (3 kg) to a single hook (A) or 22 lb (10 kg) to a single hook (B) when securing cargo.

-to a single hook (B) (if so equipped) when securing cargo.
+Properly secure all cargo with ropes or straps to help prevent it from sliding or shifting.
+Do not place

-- Properly secure all cargo with ropes or straps to help prevent it from sliding or shifting.
-Do not place cargo higher than the seatbacks.
+- cargo higher than the seatbacks.
 In a sudden stop or collision, unsecured cargo could cause personal injury. - The child restraint top tether strap may be damaged by contact with items in the cargo area.
 Secure any items in the cargo area.
 Your child could be seriously injured or killed in a collision if the top tether strap is damaged. - Do not load your vehicle any heavier than the GVWR or the maximum front and rear GAWRs.
-If you do. parts of your vehicle can break, tire damage could occur, or it can change the way your vehicle handles.
+If you do, parts of your vehicle can break, tire damage could occur, or it can change the way your vehicle handles.
 This could result in loss of control and cause personal injury.